 - Search for your job title in remote job boards and read through the job descriptions

 - Google the phrase “(Job Title) Jobs” (ex: Social Media Manager Jobs) with the location set to “work from home”

 - Review the Jobs Posting channel in Slack for current job postings.

 - Contact an ideal employer to interview a professional currently working in your target role.

-- The ROI Skills Scholarships program can help you obtain supplemental training that could set you apart from other job applicants.
+- The resources listed below can help you obtain supplemental training that could set you apart from other job applicants.